SieloBrowser/sielo-jennysis/docs/API/WebEngine/WebProcess.md

 ---
-title: "WebProcess"
+title: "WebProcess Class"
 date: "06/01/2000"
-license: "GNU GPL v3"
+license: "CC-BY-NA"
 ---

-# WebEngine Class
+# WebProcess Class

-The **WebEngine** class defines an interface between the web engine such as Gecko or Blink and a client.
+The **WebProcess** class defines an interface between the web engine such as Gecko or Blink and a client.
 It needs to be compatible with the C++ language and must be able to operate any common graphical web engine.